Digital-Logic/PropertyExpander/ReadMe.md

 # PropertyExpander Sample

-This is a sample projected that demonstrates how to dynamically load entity relations through a request parameter.
+This is a sample project that demonstrates how to dynamically load entity relations through a request parameter.
 For an example.

 `GET server:port/api/book/{id}?expand=authors`